 Education taskforce releases report highlighting COVID-19 inequities in school

-SAN DIEGO (CNS) - An education task force released a report Monday, Sept.
+SAN DIEGO – An education task force released a report Sept.
 21 highlighting the urgency for every San Diego County student to have equitable access to learning during the COVID-19 pandemic.

 For access to this article please sign in or subscribe.